From the recording If These Walls Could Talk (Famine Walls)

-The British overlords did not believe in freely giving charity to the starving Irish peasantry.
+The British overlords did not, apparently, believe in freely giving charity to the starving Irish peasantry.
 Rather, they demanded work in exchange for food.
 Hence, Ireland is crisscrossed with what are commonly known as 'Famine Walls.'

 What is a Famine Wall?
 It's a wall of piled stones, about as high as a man, frequently built to no purpose other than to make work.
-For a long day of hard labor carrying and piling rocks, a worker might be given a bowl of soup or a penny.
+For a day of hard labor piling rocks, a worker might be given a bowl of soup or a penny.